lingshanng/Tutorial-Selection-Ranker/README.md

 # Tutorial Selection Ranker Chrome Extension

-Chrome extension that make it easy to rank tutorial/lab classes on EduRec for NUS students.
+Chrome extension that makes it easy to rank tutorial/lab classes on EduRec for NUS students.

 ## How to use